What is Estate Planning?

 If you pass away without a will, it means you die intestate and the law kicks in.
 It then takes time for your beneficiaries to get their inheritance.
 In the meantime, they may be struggling to pay the bills, including your funeral expenses.

-- Yes, you can.
+Yes, you can.
 In fact, it's a good idea to revisit your will every few years or when you go through life changes like having a child, getting married or divorced.
-You can write a new will or make changes to your existing one.
+You can create a new will or make changes to your existing one.